Amazon needs to get a handle on its counterfeit problem

 Of course, Amazon isn't alone in its fight against fakes.
 Sites like eBay also have programs in place to combat counterfeits, such as VeRo (Verified Rights Owner), which allows intellectual property owners and their authorized sellers to report eBay listings that may be fake.
 The problem with that, Crosby said, is that it's reactive, not proactive, and requires brands to be constantly monitoring the sites.

 Meanwhile, Chinese e-commerce giant Alibaba last year created the Big Data Anti-Counterfeiting Alliance with 20 international brands, including Samsung and Louis Vuitton.
 The goal, Alibaba said, is to use technology to remove pirated goods from its online retail sites, such as its namesake one and Taobao, which has a reputation for being flooded with fakes.
 Unlike eBay's VeRO, what Alibaba is building is a proactive system, powered by artificial intelligence, that can detect anomalies in customer reviews, product listings and specs.
-In addition, the company said it would work closely with Chinese authorities seize and arrest the people selling the counterfeits.
+In addition, the company said it would work closely with Chinese authorities to seize and arrest the people selling the counterfeits.
 These efforts, Alibaba said, led to the seizure of $207 million worth of fake goods.

 Crosby said that another issue is whether Amazon actually prevents the counterfeit items it removes from reappearing on it site, which is just as important as removing them in the first place.
 "If 60,000 brands had to register to protect their intellectual property," he said, "Amazon's counterfeit problem must be significantly greater than [it] reports."
-(Crosby said that clients of The Counterfeit Report do not use Amazon's Brand Registry, since the program requires disclosure of confidential counterfeit identifiers, like special tags.)
+(Crosby said that clients of the Counterfeit Report do not use Amazon's Brand Registry, since the program requires disclosure of confidential counterfeit identifiers, like special tags.)

 He added that, because the sale of counterfeits is subject to strict liability, Amazon should be legally responsible if a fake good is being sold by a seller using FBA.
-Schonfeld said that while this hasn't caught up to Amazon yet, it's only a matter of time.
-A legal case that has kept Amazon from being held accountable dates back to 2010, when the US Court of Appeals for the Second Circuit found that eBay wasn't liable for the sale of Tiffany & Co. fakes on its site.
+Schonfeld said that while this hasn't caught up with Amazon yet, it's only a matter of time.
+A legal case that has kept the company from being held accountable dates back to 2010, when the US Court of Appeals for the Second Circuit found that eBay wasn't liable for the sale of Tiffany & Co. fakes on its site.

 "Amazon refuses to take reasonable steps to police intellectual property infringement or to source their 'shipped from and sold by Amazon.com' products only from authorized manufacturers, wholesalers, and retailers." -- Daimler AG